 3. Enhance the capacity at SoP Training Institute:

 SoP Training Institute is the only institution in Pakistan which offers courses in these subjects.
 SoP aims at formal accreditation of courses at bachelor level and in a longer perspective at master level.
 Improved education is crucial to sustainable modernization of SoP as well as for supporting other public institutions and private sector with a minimum of qualified staff.

-Bergen University College is involved in the project to advise SoP on the development and implementation of a curriculum for a four-year bachelor degree in geomatics, as well as modern training in the use of of GIS for various applications, such as flood modeling, land use planning, etc.
+Western Norway University (formerly Bergen University College) was involved in the project to advise SoP on the development and implementation of a curriculum for a four-year bachelor degree in geomatics, as well as modern training in the use of of GIS for various applications, such as flood modelling, land use planning, etc.